top of page

 All of this takes time, but all of this increases your lactate threshold and increases your anaerobic potential which means you can do even more anaerobic work after your base is built.

-Not varying the training paces
+Not varying your training paces

-You should include strides after your easy runs and before your warm ups to improve your sprint speed and be sure you do not lose all your leg speed during your aerobic base building.
+You should include strides after your easy runs and before your warm-ups to improve your sprint speed and be sure you do not lose all your leg speed during your aerobic base building.

 Running anaerobically during your aerobic base